 JAMIE LEE CURTIS BIOGRAPHY: EXCLUSIVE INTERVIEW ON ‘KNIVES OUT’

 In November 2019, Curtis spoke with uInterview exclusively about Knives Out.
-She had a lot to say about her character, fellow cast members and thoughts on political commentary in film.
+She had a lot to say about her character, fellow cast members and thoughts on political commentary in the film.

 Curtis described her character, Linda Thrombey-Drysdale, as a “self-made real estate maven who really looks down her nose at the rest of her family.”
 She explained that Linda believes her family has been “sucking off the hookah pipe” of her dead father’s estate.
 However, Curtis hinted, Linda has “secrets of her own.”

-According to Curtis, the most signature moment of filming took place behind the scenes.
+According to Curtis, the most significant moment of filming took place behind the scenes.
 “There was a moment where we were in between setups,” she explained, “and there was a flight of stairs, and this whole cast sort of [was] sitting on it.”
 Curtis recalled a rare “feeling of family” between her castmates as they chatted on the stairs.
 She told uInterview that typical casts split up after the day is done.
 “They finish shooting, and then everybody goes off into their own worlds,” she said.
 “And we didn’t.
 We stuck together, and I think it shows in the movie.”